 China Anti-Money Laundering Monitoring & Analysis Centre (the “China AML MAC”)

 Both authorities are within the People’s Bank of China(the “PBC”)

 ARE LAWYERS COVERED BY MONEY LAUNDERING LEGISLATION?

-According to a Financial Action Task Force Report released in 2007 (“FATF Report 2007”), China has not applied specific anti-money laundering (“AML”) measures to lawyers.
+According to the Financial Action Task Force Report released in February 2012and current legislation, China has not applied specific anti-money laundering (“AML”) measures to lawyers.